Morning Buzz by Christian M. Williams @MyPublicTweeter

 I would do my homework for the entire first day while on vacation; this allowed me to enjoy the rest of the trip in peace.

-I was attended music festivals, such as Das Energi and Country Thunder.
+I was even able to attended a few music festivals, such as Das Energi and Country Thunder.
 In April, I attended a four-day music festival; I knew which assignments were due so I planned ahead.
-I worked for months to stay caught up and slowly move ahead on my homework; by the time the music festival arrived, I had pre-written my essays and weekly topics and posted them just before I went off-the-grid.
+I worked for months to stay caught up and slowly moved ahead on my homework; by the time the music festival arrived, I had pre-written my essays and weekly topics and posted them just before I went off-the-grid.

 This would not have been possible had I chose an in-person class.